 As many of you know I love Campari.
 When I started dating my husband 22 years ago, I had terrible cramps and he poured me a Campari.
-I loved it.
-He have me a little over ice with a twist of an orange.
+I loved it and have ever since.
+He poured a little over ice with a twist of an orange.
 I was in Heaven and it made the cramps go away!!!!
 He always has a little when his tummy isn’t quite right and it seems to settle things.
 I loved the idea of this cake with the Campari, olive oil and all the citrus zest.
 It is magical.
 The cake is perfection.
 It is so light and had a beautiful essence to it.
 This cake is perfect for dessert with a touch of slightly sweetened fresh whipping cream or alone dusted with powdered sugar.
 I have even served it for brunch with berries that have wee bit of Grand Mariner splashed on them just to tie it all together.
 You can’t go wrong.

 4 tablespoons butter, melted, plus more for greasing the pan